Read Time: 7 Minutes

 Understanding Your Digestive Fire (Agni)

-According to Ayurveda, Agni is like a fire that changes what we eat into energy, what we think into clear ideas and funnels our feelings into harmony.
-Agni is like the motor of your body’s metabolism: it ensures nutrients are split and processed easily, waste is handled smoothly and everything functions efficiently.
+According to Ayurveda, is responsible for Digestion metabolism, transformation and even cellular intelligence that transforms food into energy, thoughts into clarity, and feelings into harmony.
+Agni is like the motor of your body’s metabolism: food is properly digested, absorbed and assimilated waste is handled smoothly and everything functions efficiently.
 If the fiery drive lessens at all, there are challenges ahead.

-If Agni is not strong, it causes Ama to accumulate in the body by leaving undigested food and emotions behind.
+If Agni is not strong, it causes Ama (toxins) to accumulate in the body by not just leaving undigested food but also unprocessed emotions behind.
 Ama that is not removed from the system can cause issues such as bloating, constipation, fatigue and chronic inflammation.
-The ancient Ayurvedic text Charaka Samhita puts it bluntly: "All diseases arise due to the weakening of Agni."
+The ancient Ayurvedic text Charaka Samhita clearly mentions- "All diseases arise due to the weakening of Agni."

 Your Agni isn’t static—it’s shaped by your unique Dosha, or mind-body constitution (Vata, Pitta, or Kapha).
 For instance: